The Early Years (1996-2001)

 A video for ‘Black Lily’ was released on 9th March 2012.
 The band began a European tour which consisted of 9 dates spread across Germany, Holland, Belgium and the UK.
 After a few months of not touring, the band returned for two dates in Poland in September.

-Demon will be released on 17th March, and a European tour will follow it’s release in April.
+Demon will be released on 17th March, and a European tour followed it’s release in April 2014.

 The live album ‘Night of the Demon’ was released a year later, recorded at the show at De Boerdrerij in Zoetermeer.
 The live album was also accompanied with a concert film directed by Jon Vis.

 Gazpacho announced their ninth studio album ‘Molok’ in September 2015.

 This album saw the band continue to push the boundaries for creating the most complicated and strangest concepts for a record while simultaneously becoming the first band ever who are actively trying to destroy the universe with their album.
 A small code that sounds like a strange noise at the end of the album will cause the correction software that runs in all CD players to generate a random number every time the CD is played.
 If that number should correspond to the actual position of all electrons in the universe then technically the universe could be destroyed.

 The single ‘Know Your Time’ was released in September and the album itself was released on 23rd October.

 On 3rd October 2017, Gazpacho announced that drummer Lars Eric Asp had departed Gazpacho amicably due to time commitments.
 The band announced in January 2018 that former drummer Robert Johansen had returned and contributed drums on the forthcoming album.